MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/modeldb.rst

   call modeldb%configuration%initialise()
   call read_configuration( filename, modeldb%configuration )

+.. _access_config_data:

 Accessing configuration data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To access data from the configuration item, a pointer to the required namelist is first request before the namelist variable member can be retrieved.
+To access data from the configuration item, a pointer to the required namelist is first requested before the namelist variable member can be retrieved.
 This allows for different namelists to have member variables with the same name.

 .. code-block:: fortran